Annual Government Contribution

 How do you claim your Government contribution?

 Fisher Funds claims the Government contribution on your behalf once a year following the end of each KiwiSaver year (30 June).
-IRD are required to process the claim within 30 days of receipt.
+Inland Revenue is required to process the claim within 30 days of receipt.
 There is nothing for you to do.
 The Government contribution is paid directly into your KiwiSaver account.